 “Go-to-Info” is the short name for HIPAA Administrative Simplification Information Bulletins.
 Informational Bulletins share information, address operational and technical issues, and highlight best practices, initiatives or related efforts.
 Informational Bulletins do not establish new policy or provide new guidance.

-- Provider Pilot Program (PDF)– announces the launch of the volunteer Program Pilot Program to test the process for reviewing compliance with HIPAA Administrative Simplification rules among providers.
+Announces the launch of the volunteer Provider Pilot Program to test the process for reviewing compliance with HIPAA Administrative Simplification rules among providers.